Satishk67/Calculator/readme.md

 # CSS - PROPERTY
  -  I used both grid and flex display property.
  -  Also there are transition on button when they are clicked.

+# JavaScript PROPERTY
+- Event Listeners
+- Functions
+- Query-Selectors
+- so on.

+# Note
+- All designes are from scratch not copied by any external source.
+- Also all codes are mine.